-Gentry spent six seasons at Texas A&M, including his final two as Director of Basketball Operations under head coach Billy Kennedy.
+Prior to SFA, Gentry spent six seasons at Texas A&M, including his final two as the Director of Basketball Operations under head coach Billy Kennedy.
 Previously he worked for four years as the video coordinator under former Aggie, and now Maryland head coach Mark Turgeon.

 Gentry spent his first four seasons in College Station as coach Mark Turgeon's video coordinator, helping A&M to four consecutive NCAA Tournament berths.
 Known for his preparation and scouting abilities, Gentry played a vital role in preparing the A&M defense, which was consistently ranked at the top of the Big 12 Conference in each of the last five seasons.

 Gentry came to A&M after one year as a video intern for the NBA's Miami Heat and Hall of Fame Coach Pat Riley.
 The Heat won the Southeast Division of the Eastern Conference in Gentry's season with the franchise.